eduquiroz22/my-portfolio/README.md

   Developed custom GrADS scripts to automate the analysis and visualization of climate simulation results, improving the workflow for handling large datasets from RegCM simulations.

 - **Tools Used**:
-  RegCM, GrADS, Python, data visualization tools.
+  RegCM, GrADS, R, data visualization tools.

 ---